My Main Page with Links to My Other Book Reviews

 · Cultivating a flat emotional life.

-He explains our moral responsibilities to others and ourselves.
-He distinguishes the respect individuals are owed because they are moral beings from the respect they are owed for their good characters.
+Martin explains our moral responsibilities to others and ourselves, distinguishing the respect owed to individuals because they are moral beings from the respect owed for their good characters.

 His treatment of moral evasion and self-trickery is better than other introductory texts.
 Summarizing the mental tricks of Albert Speer,